PacktPublishing/Hands-On-Industrial-Internet-of-Things/README.md

 # Chapter 08

 It contains code for a custom I-IOT platform based on Kafka, Cassandra, KairosDB and Docker.
-Further snippet of code:

 ## Credits